FL0WL0W/ATTINY427-Expander/README.md

 # ATTiny427 Expander
 This project is to create a GPIO expander that takes and sends commands over UART connection.
 Up to 16 of these expanders can be daisy chained, only limited by the bandwidth of the maximum 2.5Mhz UART.
-This also adds 4 passthrough connection paths so that the ATTiny output buffers can be used.
+This also adds 4 inverted passthrough connection paths so that the ATTiny output buffers can be used.

 # Commands
 ### Header